Dec 14, 2010

 ROBERT: Well, like if I—if I knew him and I could trust him, then I think I know what I would do, but ...

-JAD: You'd keep your mouth shut, ‘cause then you'd get six months.
-‘Cause he'd keep his mouth shut ...
+JAD: You'd keep your mouth shut, because then you'd get six months, because he'd keep his mouth shut.

-ROBERT: But, see since I don't know him, matter what—what would happen if he rats me out?
+ROBERT: But see, since I don't know him, what would happen if he rats me out?

-JAD: You go to jail for 10 years, he'd go free.
+JAD: You'd go to jail for 10 years, he'd go free.
 That bastard!

 JAD: Yeah.